 Lithium is of special interest due to the development and use of lithium-ion batteries; it is also one of the 35 strategic and critical minerals listed by the U.S. government.
-At present Nevada is host to the only active lithium producer in the U.S.; lithium is produced from leasable lithium-enriched brine in the Clayton Valley.
+At present Nevada is host to the only active lithium producer in the U.S.; lithium is produced from locatable lithium-enriched brine in the Clayton Valley.
 The Clayton Valley is not located within the Study Area.
 Elevated concentrations of lithium have been detected in playa sediments in and adjacent to the proposed withdrawal areas, and a moderate potential exists for lithium-enriched brines within playa areas, as well as lithium mineralization in other areas in the form of lithium-bearing clay, carbonate, or evaporite rocks.
-A comparison of playas in the Study Area to playas in Clayton Valley, located in central Nevada and well outside of the Study Area, and where lithium is being recovered from brine, suggests that the conditions responsible for economic lithium concentrations at Clayton Valley do not exist in the Study Area.
-Although no economically viable lithium deposits have been identified in the study area to date, it is possible that one lithium brine operation would be developed in the study area.
+A comparison of playas in the Study Area to playas in Clayton Valley, located in central Nevada and well outside of the Study Area, and where lithium is being recovered from brine, suggests that the conditions responsible for economic lithium concentrations at Clayton Valley do not exist in the Study Area; in other words, the Study Area would not be a location in which lithium would be recovered from brine in the same fashion as it is in the Clayton Valley playas.
+Although no economically viable lithium deposits have been identified in the study area to date, it is possible that one or more lithium brine operations would be developed in the study area.
 Typical lithium carbonate operations produce 30,000-35,000 tons per year of finished product.